arbizzle4shizzle/ExpoVotingApp/README.md

 # ExpoVotingApp
-Web application to tally votes for a project exposition.
+A web application that allows expo visitors to vote on their favorite Junior Design project.